xBourner/status-card/README.md

 - **More Info Columns** - Specify the amount of columns you will see in the popup
 - **Color** - Change all icon colors for all domains & device_classes at once
 - **Icon Background Color** - Change the background color of all icons at once.
 Default is an rgba value so it has some opactiy.
+- **Enable Total Entities** - Shows all entities instead of "on" state entities at default
 - **Tap, Double Tap & Hold Behavior** - specify which action will happen for all domains & device_classes at once

 - **Hide content name** - will hide all names from domains & device_classes and person entities